 The Mexican Silver Libertad coins are struck out of 99.9% fine silver since 1982 by the Casa de Moneda de México.
 The coins bear the same design of the Angel of Independence as the Mexican Gold Libertad coins.
 That design originated with the historic Mexican 50 Peso gold coins.
 Silver Libertads are issued in many different sizes ranging from 1/20 oz all the way up to 1 kg.
 The coins don't have an official face value but are nevertheless legal tender in Mexico.
 Both brilliant uncirculated and proof coins are available.
 Compared with other silver bullion coins, proof coins make up an unusually large share of the total mintage of the coins.
 The 1 kg coins are only available with a proof-like finish.

 The Mexican Silver Libertad page gives more information about the coins and allows you to compare current prices.

-Mexican Platinum Libertad coins were only minted in the year 1989.
+The Mexican Platinum Libertad was only minted in the year 1989.
 That year, the Casa de Moneda de México produced 3,500 Platinum Libertads out of 99.9% fine platinum.
 Mintage was limited to a single denomination of 1/4 oz.
 These coins were only available with a proof finish.
 The design of both sides of the coins was identical to the gold and silver version of the Libertad coins that was minted until 1994.

 The inscription on the mintmarked obverse side of the coins with the Angel of Independence reads: 1/4 ONZA PLATINO PURO 1989 MEXICO LEY 999.